ssilverman/snowy-json/README.md

 This controls whether annotations are collected during validation.
 If neither this nor `COLLECT_ERRORS` is set to `true` then no loop detection is available.

+### Option: COLLECT_ANNOTATIONS_FOR_FAILED

+Type: `java.lang.Boolean`

+This controls, if annotations are collected, whether they should also be retained for failed schemas.
+This option only has an effect when the `COLLECT_ANNOTATIONS` option is set to `true`.

 ### Option: COLLECT_ERRORS